mend/renovate-ce-ee/docs/tls.md

   - The `SNICallback` handles requests that match a server name specified in the `SNIConfig`, using the corresponding `ServerHttpsOptions` for that server name.
-  - A request that doesnt match any server name will be rejected.
+  - A request that doesn't match any server name will be rejected.

 - **`baseConfig`** (optional) – A `JSON` object containing the default `HTTPS` configuration applied when no `SNI` is configured